 The Commonwealth and Western Australian Governments have agreed to provide additional time for people to transfer from Western Australia's state-based NDIS to the nationwide NDIS, to allow state-based participants to be appropriately supported and transitioned.
-The original timeframe has hence been extended to July 2019.

 As of 1 January 2019, all Queenslanders, Victorians and Tasmanians will be able to apply for access to the NDIS, with the Scheme rolling-out in the remaining regions of these States.